sindresorhus/sindresorhus.github.com/source/content/apps/folder-peek.md

 #### Can I navigate to a folder multiple levels deep and then drop a file into it?

 No, that is unfortunately not possible.
 Folder Peek is built as a system menu, and a menu cannot be kept open if it's not focused.
 Instead, first, navigate to the nested folder, click to open it in Finder, and then drag & drop the file into the Finder window.

+#### Can it auto-mount a network volume when accessing it? {#network-volume}

+No, this is not possible because of sandboxing.
+If you want to use a network volume in the app, you need to manually mount it first or use a tool like [AutoMounter](https://pixeleyes.co.nz/automounter/) to keep it always mounted.

+#### Can it support adding a tag instead of a folder?

+No. This is not planned.

 #### The app I want does not show up in the “Open With” menu for a folder {#folder-open-with}